 Measuring the Planks

-- First, measure your window openings to determine how long, wide, and deep your windows should be.
+- The first step for how to build a window is to measure your window openings to determine how long, wide, and deep your windows should be.

 - Next, choose a type of wood (like pine, spruce, or cedar) that’s easy to work with but also sturdy.